LucasDiogo96/S.O.L.I.D/README.md

 Some programmers are very reluctant in a single interface instead of an interface per class, and it can be against the principle in the following case:

-Here we have a single interface that has the signature of two methods
+Here we have a single interface that has the signature of two methods.

     public interface IRegisterService
     {